 Truck accident cases can be extremely complex and may involve taking action against companies that are based on the mainland or in different countries.

-The injuries that a victim suffers in a truck accident tend to be severe or catastrophic.
+The injuries that someone experiences in a truck accident tend to be severe or catastrophic.
 This is especially true if you were a motorcycle, moped, or bicycle rider who was struck on one of our roads.

-The law firm of Leavitt Yamane & Soldner employs a team approach to handling truck accident cases.
-This means that a partner from our firm will be directly involved in your case and we will draw upon the skills and resources available throughout our firm.
+The law firm of Leavitt, Yamane & Soldner employs a team approach to handling truck accident cases.
+This means that a partner from our firm will be directly involved in your case, and we will draw upon the skills and resources available throughout our firm.
 We are committed to one goal: Securing compensation that will allow you to move forward with your life.
-We offer a free review of your case and we won’t charge for our legal services unless we obtain compensation for you.